archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

 # Creating a Collection

-An Archie Collection is a Node.js Monorepo that regroups multiple Shopify Theme [Sections and Snippets](Sections-and-Snippets.md) in the form of Archie Components in child repositories in their respective npm workspaces.
+A Collection is a Node.js Monorepo that regroups multiple Shopify Theme [Snippet Components](Snippet-Components.md) in the form of child repositories in their respective npm workspaces.

 ## Node Package Creation